GoogleCloudPlatform/anthos-config-management-samples/fleet-tenancy/README.md

 - After the step, you need to create and download the service account’s private key JSON file.

-## 2. Configure Fleet Default Member Config ConfigManagement
+## 2. Configure fleet-level defaults for Config Sync

-This step configures the Fleet Default Member Config ConfigManagement.
+This step configures fleet-level defaults to install Config Sync on entire fleet, which syncs [fleet tenancy configs](config) to all clusters in the fleet.

+Fleet tenancy configs include the following:
+- Two NamespaceSelector objects with the [dynamic mode], one for the `frontend` team scope, and the other one for the `backend` team scope.
+In the dynamic mode, NamespaceSelector selects both statically-declared Namespaces and those dynamically present on the clusters with matching labels.
+For more details, see [Limit which namespaces a config affects].
+- One `ResourceQuota` object that is synced to all [fleet namespaces] of the team scope `frontend`.
+- One `NetworkPolicy` object that is synced to all fleet namespaces of the team scope `backend`.

 Terraform configs: [link](terraform/2-fleet-default-config).

 Apply the resources via Terraform: [README.md](terraform/2-fleet-default-config/README.md).

 Notes:
-- The Fleet Default Member Config must be created before clusters are registered to the fleet.
+- The fleet-level defaults must be created before clusters are registered to the fleet.
 The default config won’t apply to previously registered clusters.

 ## 3. Create and register clusters